autostack-team/autostack/README.md

 $ autostack-terminal
 ```

-To stop running autostack,use the exit command in the autostack-terminal windows.
+To stop running autostack, use the exit command in the autostack-terminal windows.
 This automatically stops the terminal window listening for errors.
 ```
 $ exit
 ```